UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.smarandache/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+ - Uploaded the initial documentation for the project
+ - Began assembling the hardware
+ - Started working on the software

 ### Week 7 - 19 May
+ - Completed the hardware
+ - Updated the documentation for the hardware milestone
+ - Continued developing the software

 ### Week 20 - 26 May